AnneLonero/Product_Testing_Analysis/README.md

 # MechaCar_Statistical_Analysis

 ## Overview
 * AutosRUs' newest prototype, the MechaCar, is suffering from production troubless that are blocking the manufacturing team's progress.
-The data analytics team need to review the production data f tor insights that may help the manufacturing team.
+The data analytics team need to review the production data for insights that may help the manufacturing team.

 * The analysis include:
     * Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes.